This story was originally published July 17, 2016 at 11:05 a.m. EDT.

 "We're making appropriate adjustments to ensure impact to air operations are minimized," Lt.
 Col. Chris Karns, spokesman for U.S. Air Forces Central Command, told Military Times on Saturday.

-The Turkish officer who was in command of Incirlik Air Base and 11 other Turkish troops on the base were arrested by Turkish authorities for allegedly taking part in the coup attempt, the wall Street Journal reported on Sunday.
+The Turkish officer who was in command of Incirlik Air Base and 11 other Turkish troops on the base have been were arrested by Turkish authorities for allegedly taking part in the coup attempt, the wall Street Journal reported on Sunday.

 "After close coordination with our Turkish allies, they have reopened their airspace to military aircraft," Defense Department spokesman Peter Cook said in a statement on Sunday.
 "As a result, counter-ISIL coalition air operations at all air bases in Turkey have resumed."